rancher-sandbox/luet-cosign/README.md

 You can use the experimental keyless verify/sign process by setting the `COSIGN_EXPERIMENTAL=1` env var.
-Please see the [upstream docs for cosign](https://github.com/sigstore/cosign/blob/main/KEYLESS.md)
+Please see the [upstream docs for cosign](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) This is only possible to do in an CI environment (github) if using luet-cosign as a plugin as it requires an OIDC token to be available.

 ### Manual use of luet-cosign